Sydney with Kids: 12 Top Things to Do

-One of the world's most beautiful cities, Sydney is crammed with kid-friendly cultural attractions and outdoor adventures.
-Near the city center, the waterfront pedestrian precinct of Darling Harbour features a dizzying array of family attractions, including an aquarium, IMAX theaters, and harbor jet boat rides.
+One of the world's most beautiful cities, Sydney is crammed with things to do with kids.
+Near the city center, the waterfront pedestrian precinct of Darling Harbour features a dizzying array of kid-friendly attractions, including an aquarium, IMAX theaters, and harbor jet boat rides.

 A short ferry ride from the CBD, kids can come face to face with a friendly cast of animals at Taronga Zoo, explore interactive exhibits at world-class museums, and ride a Ferris wheel at a 1930s-style amusement park.
 Horseback riding, trapeze lessons, "Rapid River" pools, and beaches round out all the fun.

 Depending on the timing of your visit, the city hosts a fun calendar of festivals and events; favorites are the Royal Easter Show in March and the Festival of Sydney in January.
 For more ideas, read our list of the top things to do in Sydney with kids.

 If you're looking for things to do in the city with kids, it's hard to beat Darling Harbour.
 It's a one-stop wonderland of kid-friendly fun, about a 10-minute walk from the city center.
 In addition to shops, restaurants, exhibitions, and entertainment venues, this waterfront pedestrian precinct packs in a ton of family-friendly attractions.

 Traveling with little wildlife lovers?
 At WILD LIFE Sydney Zoo, you can journey through Australia's different ecosystems, or head to SEA LIFE Sydney Aquarium to see the world's largest collection of Australian marine creatures, including the platypus and dugong.